leonp/leonp.github.io/about/index.md

     <h3>Project management</h3>

-    <p>I've managed several large scale <strong>projects where we've moved from a client to a web-based service</strong>.
+    <p>I've managed several large scale projects where we've moved from a client to a web-based service.
 Most notably <a href="/work/managing-self-service-project/">a project to develop and deploy library self-service software</a>.</p>

     <p>I'll manage:</p>